pa1vasanth/Crime-Data-Summary-Parsing/README.md

 1. This function takes object data as input which is returned from fetch incidents.
 2. In this function a temperory file is created and data is written to temporary file.
 3. Using PyPDF2 the temporary file will be open and extrach text data.
-4. As some rows doesnt contain all values so i'm cleaning the data by verifying whether listof row contain 5 elements or not.
-5. In some rows Date/Time is replacing the nature values, checking the string is having nature incidents and then adding that rows to pdfdata.
+4. I have created a function which we have to input a string and it will tell whether the string is Date/Time format.
+5. Using that function I'm cleaning the data, the eachdata/time interval will occur after 5 VALUES
+6. The rows which are satisfying the data will include in the pdfdata
-5. This function return the lists; In the lists each list value is also a list and this  list indicates each incident row.
+7. This function return the lists; In the lists each list value is also a list and this  list indicates each incident row.
+8. I'm facing an issue some incidents data is missing because of the logic I have used.

 Sqlite Database creation: createdb()
 1. This function takes lists as input.